Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Methods and simulation models

 Gravity is treated as a static background provided by a NFW dark matter distribution, neglecting the effects of self-gravity and the gravitational interactions with the SMBH.
 We show radial profiles of the initial conditions of the electron number density $n_\rmn{e}$, temperature $T$, and thermal pressure $P_\mathrm{th}$ in Fig.~\ref{fig:radialProfile_general} (note that there are no CRs in the initial conditions).

 To mimic a realistic ICM, we generate a Gaussian-distributed, turbulent magnetic field $\vecbf{B}$ (see Appendix~\ref{sec:magneticfield_generation}, for details).
 First, we lay down our initial magnetic field on a Cartesian mesh, which needs to have a resolution that is smaller than the smallest (Lagrangian) cell size of our high-resolution initial conditions, $\Delta x =700\ \mathrm{pc}$.\footnote{Note that the cells in the AGN lobe have a super-Lagrangian resolution with typical grid-size $V^{1/3} = \Delta x = 188\ \mathrm{pc}$ in our highest resolution simulations.} Fourier transforming such a large Cartesian grid is numerically not feasible.
-Thus, for our high-resolution simulation we set up three nested meshes with decreasing resolution from the cluster centre.
+Thus, for our high-resolution simulation we set up three nested meshes, with resolutions decreasing from the cluster centre.
 Generally, the magnetic field meets the following requirements: \begin{enumerate} \item $\vecbf{B}$ is divergence-free: $\bnabla\bcdot\vecbf{B}=0$; \item $\vecbf{B}$ follows a Kolmogorov spectrum in the inertial range for wave numbers larger than the injection scale $k_\mathrm{inj}$, and a random white noise power spectrum for $k<k_\mathrm{inj}$; \item $\vecbf{B}^2$ is scaled at each radius to obtain a constant average magnetic-to-thermal pressure ratio of $X_{B,\mathrm{ICM}}$; \item $\vecbf{B}$ fields on different nested meshes do not interconnect. \end{enumerate}

 The resulting cluster magnetic field is then interpolated from this nested mesh onto our adaptive, smoothly varying mesh.
 To ensure pressure equilibrium in the initial conditions, we adopt temperature fluctuations of the form $n k_\rmn{B}\delta T=-\delta \vecbf{B}^2/(8\pi)$.
 We then relax our mesh to obtain a computationally more efficient non-degenerate tessellation structure for \textsc{arepo}.
-However, this setup does not balance the magnetic tension force.
+However, this setup does not balance the magnetic tension.
 The resulting turbulent motions initiate the decay of magnetic power.
-To reverse this effect in our initial conditions, we rescale the temperature as well as the magnetic field to the desired initial magnetic-to-thermal pressure ratio $X_{B,\mathrm{ICM}}$ while maintaining hydrostatic equilibrium.
+To reinitialize the prescribed magnetic-to-thermal pressure ratio, we rescale the temperature as well as the magnetic field to the desired initial magnetic-to-thermal pressure ratio $X_{B,\mathrm{ICM}}$ while maintaining hydrostatic equilibrium.